Arrow BOOK

 Safety Note

-Please inform your consultant if you take blood thinning medication have diabetes allergies are pregnant or have recent infection.
-You may need someone to drive you home depending on sedation used.
+Please inform your consultant if you take blood thinning medication, have diabetes, allergies, are pregnant, or have a recent infection.
+You may need someone to drive you home depending on whether sedation is used.

 Arrange a consultation to discuss whether vertebroplasty may be suitable for you.